MAInformatico/MAInformatico.github.io/Reading_Time.md

 * Memories of a mangy lover - Groucho Marx (his autobiography)
 * Hacker ethics and the spirit of the information age - Pekka Himanen
 * The power of now - Eckhart Tolle
+* The Pragmatic Programmer - Andrew Hunt and David Thomas